SerpicoProject/Serpico/README.md

 ## GOTCHAS
 - Microsoft has a really annoying habit of changing a character for you.
 Always beware of this when working with the meta language

-## Huge Thanks
-* Wouldn't exist without testing, support, and feature suggestion of the rest of the [Moosedojo team!](https://github.com/MooseDojo).
-* @d4rkd0s for the great logo work.
-Thanks!